javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 For `setInterval` the function stays in memory until `cancelInterval` is called.

 There's a side-effect.
 A function references the outer lexical environment, so, while it lives, outer variables live too.
 They may take much more memory than the function itself.
-So when we don't need the scheduled function any more, it's better to cancel it, even if it's very small.
+So when we don't need the scheduled function anymore, it's better to cancel it, even if it's very small.
 ````

 ## setTimeout(...,0)